-To agree the extension of collaborative partnership arrangement with Kent Community Health NHS Foundation Trust until at least March 2025 and ongoing delivery of Public Health services through this approach.
+To agree the extension of collaborative partnership arrangement with Kent Community Health NHS Foundation Trust (KCHFT) until at least March 2025 and ongoing delivery of Public Health services through this approach.
 Public Health services included within the current arrangement are listed below:

 · Health Visiting